britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.7.9 =
+* Added support for Content Restriction on WooCommerce shop page and products
+* Fixed php version 7.2 warnings
+* Modification to the recaptcha field that will eliminate some warnings

+= 2.7.8 =
+* Fixed issue with reCaptcha not appearing any more in some cases
+* Fixed a notice introduced in the last update

+= 2.7.7 =
+* Added Invisible reCAPTCHA support for both PB forms as well as default WordPress forms
+* Small CSS modification in role editor
+* Fixing some CSS issues with notifications class on some pages and addon pages

 = 2.7.6 =
 * Fixed some issues on the login form that prevented some users from logging in
 * When changing/recovering password we now log out of all other/all sessions